Inzhenerka/docs.getdbt.tech/website/docs/guides/sl-snowflake-qs.md

 </File>

 7. Create a MetricFlow time spine model following the [MetricFlow time spine guide](/guides/mf-time-spine?step=1).
-This replaces the old dbt_utils approach and avoids deprecation warnings.
+If you've got an existing time spine in your project configured before v1.9, this method replaces the old `dbt_utils` approach, avoids deprecation warnings when using v1.10+, and is required for upgrading to the <Constant name="fusion_engine" />.

 8. Enter `dbt run` in the command prompt at the bottom of the screen.
 You should get a successful run message and also see in the run details that dbt has successfully built your models.